 How to Remove Fluoride from Water

 Because fluoride ions are microscopic in size, standard carbon filtration will be ineffective in removing fluoride from water.
 Therefore, fluoride ions must be addressed at the molecular level in order for effective removal to take place.

 One of the most effective and most practical methods for removing fluoride from a home water supply is to install a reverse osmosis system.

 Reverse Osmosis works by using pressure to force water through a permeable membrane which only allows water molecules to pass through.
-The end result is a concentration of water which is absent of any molecule other than H20.
+The end result is a concentration of water that is absent of any molecule other than H20.
 All other contaminants, minerals, and ions are unable to pass through the membrane.

-Because water which has been treated through reverse osmosis lacks any minerals, the water can have a slightly lower pH and can taste flat.
+Because water that has been treated through reverse osmosis lacks any minerals, the water can have a slightly lower pH and can taste flat.
 Many RO systems include remineralization filters which add minerals back into the water, raising the pH levels and improving the taste.

 RO systems can be installed under the kitchen sink which treats the water just before it exits the faucet or installed as a whole house system.
 This article reviews the most practical reverse osmosis systems for home use.

 Activated alumina, better known as aluminum oxide, is a compound found in sapphires and rubies but without the impurities that give these gemstones their distinct color.
 With its high surface-area-to-weight ratio, activated alumina has a very high capacity to absorb fluoride and is recommended by the EPA as an effective medium in removing fluoride, arsenic, and thallium.

-In order for activated alumina to be effective, the water must have pH at 6.5 or lower and for proper absorption to occur.
+In order for activated alumina to be effective, the water must have pH of 6.5 or lower and for proper absorption to occur.

-While many fluoride filters use activated alumina as its primary medium for fluoride removal, it is important to note that activated doesn’t remove 100% of fluoride from water but reduces it to a much safer concentration – around 0.1 ppm.
+While many fluoride filters use activated alumina as their primary medium for fluoride removal, it is important to note that activated doesn’t remove 100% of fluoride from water but reduces it to a much safer concentration – around 0.1 ppm.